Vedharaj/Django-Projects/README.md

-This is collection of simple Django Projects for beginners, Happy coding
+This is collection of simple Django Projects for beginners.